aspose-pdf/Aspose-PDF-Tutorials/pdf/english/java/_index.md

 ### [Digital Signatures](./digital-signatures/)
 Step-by-step tutorials for implementing digital signatures, certificates, and signature validation in PDF documents with Aspose.PDF for Java.
 ### [Advanced Features](./advanced-features/)
-Learn to implement layers, portfolios, accessibility features, and advanced PDF functionality with these Aspose.PDF Java tutorials.
+Learn to implement layers, portfolios, accessibility features, and advanced PDF functionality with these Aspose-PDF Java tutorials.
 ### [Performance Optimization](./performance-optimization/)
 Step-by-step tutorials for optimizing memory usage, improving processing speed, and handling large PDF files with Aspose.PDF for Java.